 Reviewed: Yamaha Genos Digital Workstation

 Yamaha’s Tyros5 Workstation was designed as the ultimate performance keyboard, but Yamaha keeps redefining what they mean by ultimate.
-So meet Genos – the next generation in digital workstations.
+Meet Genos – the next generation in digital workstations.
 Now, Tyros could be quite an investment, and Genos is very much up there in terms of cost too, but from the second you sit down behind one, you’re going to get the feeling that not a cent of your cash has been wasted.
-The very first impression you’ll get is that this is a serious, pro-level piece of kit that takes what made Tyros great and reimagines it.
+The very first impression you’ll get is that this is a serious, pro-level piece of kit that takes what made Tyros great and redefines it.

-Yamaha PSR-EW400 Portable Keyboard
+Reiewed: Yamaha P-125 Keyboard